nazimboudeffa/medusa-q-and-a/README.md

 # Medusa Q and A

+The answers were picked from the Discord discussions we have in the community

-Will this be the next logo (FOR INSPIRATION ONLY) ?
+## Will this be the next logo (FOR INSPIRATION ONLY) ?
 [SOURCE https://twitter.com/aisolopreneur]
 ![medusa logo](medusa-logo-400x400.jpg)

-The answers were picked from the Discord discussions we have in the community
+## How to display products

+GO CHECK products.md

 ## I want to have multiple stores and one admin, how ?